adolfssonjames/adolfssonjames/README.md

 <img src="Skärmbild 2024-05-27 154006.png" alt="Banner" width="1000" height="250px">

 ##  About Me
-I’m a 28 year old Freelancer and Company Owner specializing as a Junior Software Engineer and Web Designer based in Stockholm.
+I’m a 28 year old Freelancer specializing as a Junior Software Engineer and Web Designer based in Stockholm.
 With a passion for crafting innovative solutions, I strive to align my work with customer goals and enhance user experiences through creativity and technical expertise

 - 💻 **Role**: Junior Software Engineer & Web Designer
 - 🌍 **Location**: Stockholm, Sweden